andrew/ultimate-awesome/README.md

 - [Vulkan-Guide](https://github.com/mikeroyal/Vulkan-Guide) - Vulkan Guide.
 - [awesome-movie](https://github.com/nightink/awesome-movie) - Awesome movie.
 - [awesome-oc](https://github.com/opencomponents/awesome-oc) - 👓 A collection of awesome resources about OpenComponents.
-- [Free-For-Student](https://github.com/OshekharO/Free-For-Student) - List Of Free Resources For Students And Professionals.
 - [Awesome-Websites](https://github.com/osintambition/Awesome-Websites) - A Collection of some awesome websites to make your life easier and saving time.
 - [awesome-agentic-search](https://github.com/qhjqhj00/awesome-agentic-search) - 🔍 Awesome Agentic Search is a curated list of papers, tools, and resources on agentic search—where AI agents plan, search, and reason to answer complex questions.
 Explore the latest research, benchmarks, and industry solutions for next-gen search-enhanced AI! 🤖✨.
 - [awesome-bots](https://github.com/Raniazy/awesome-bots) - An Awesome repository around Bots.